mangoseller/ParameterPGD/README.md

 ## Overall Takeaways

-**Robustness Gains:** The parameter-based **PGD** technique showed promise in making models more robust to noisy inputs, particularly in encouraging the correct abstention on invalid cases.
+**Robustness Gains:** The parameter-based **PGD** technique showed promise in making models more robust to noisy inputs, particularly in encouraging correct abstention on invalid cases.

 **Balanced Performance:** Although improvements on the OOD and boundary tests were more modest, the overall trends and statistically significant gains in noise robustness are suggestive of the techniques efficacy.

-**Future Directions:** The mixed results on certain test sets open avenues for further investigation, such as tweaking the **PGD** hyper-parameters or exploring hybrid approaches that combine both input and parameter-space adversarial training.
+**Future Directions:** The mixed results on certain test sets open avenues for further investigation, such as tweaking **PGD** hyper-parameters or exploring hybrid approaches that combine both input and parameter-space adversarial training.
 Attempts to incorporate parameter based **PGD** training with basic transformer models, along with improvements to the technique to reduce variation in performance across seeds, are two directions I'd be interested in seeing explored further.